Want to know how to sell products online? Smart move.

 This is usually a good idea if you’re selling different products that are similar in package size and weight.

-Also, flat rates creates a smoother shopping experience for the customer.
+Also, flat rates create a smoother shopping experience for the customer.
 They don’t need to fiddle around with shipping calculators.

 An effective marketing tactic is to offer free shipping.
 There are three main ways to make free shipping possible for your customers: